StephaneMoriceau/WebLogic-Cloud-Workshop/README.md

 2. Encode the password in base64 format

   For example, on Linux:

     echo -n 'Your_Password' | base64

 3. Keep a copy of the encoded password

+# 3. Create an SSH Key

+Create a secure shell (SSH) key pair so that you can access the compute instances in your Oracle WebLogic Server domains.

+A key pair consists of a public key and a corresponding private key.
+When you create a domain using Oracle WebLogic Cloud, you specify the public key.
+You then access the compute instances from an SSH client using the private key.

+On a UNIX or UNIX-like platform, use the ssh-keygen utility.
+For example:

+ssh-keygen -b 2048 -t rsa -f mykey

+cat mykey.pub

+On a Windows platform, you can use the PuTTY Key Generator utility.
+See Creating a Key Pair (https://www.oracle.com/pls/topic/lookup?ctx=en/cloud/paas/weblogic-cloud/user&id=oci_general_keypair) in the Oracle Cloud Infrastructure documentation.

-# 3. Install terraform and terraform OCI provider on your laptop
+# 4. Install terraform and terraform OCI provider on your laptop

-# 4. Clone this github on your laptop
+# 5. Clone this github on your laptop

-# 5. Update the terreform configuration file with the specific of your environment
+# 6. Update the terraform configuration file with the specific of your environment

-# 6. Create the required infrasture to provision a WebLogic Cloud domain from the OCI Marketplace
+# 7. Create the required infrasture to provision a WebLogic Cloud domain from the OCI Marketplace

-# 7. Provision a WebLogic Cloud domain from the OCI Markeplace
+# 8. Provision a WebLogic Cloud domain from the OCI Markeplace